kuzzleio/kuzzle/doc/2/guides/getting-started/8-deploy-your-application/index.md

 ---
 code: false
 type: page
-title: Deploy your application
+title: Deploy your Application
 description: Deploy your Kuzzle application on a remote server
 order: 800
 ---

-# Deploy
+# Deploy your Application

 Kuzzle is just a Node.js application that also needs [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) and [Redis](https://redis.io/topics/introduction) to run.